kamsandhu93/PySNPCheck/README.md

 dependency can be bypassed if using the -rb remote BLAST argument (see later).
 * The Biopython Python package installed by following this link: [Link](http://biopython.org/wiki/Download)
 * A local BLAST database formatted for each chromosome.
 This can be obtained from the following link: [Link](https://www.dropbox.com/sh/5gaaavpp0hxzaou/AADvXGBHRBj0Hxoig0DQCmbva?dl=0)
 .
-Simply place the "blastdb" directory in the same directory as the main Python script.
+Simply place the "hg38" directory in to the same directory as the main Python script.
 * The user should also specify their email on the first line of the email.txt file.
 This is necessary when using Entrez to search dbSNP.
 The email.txt file must also